 Leo Nissola, M.D., is a physician and scientist whose work focuses on understanding and fighting advanced-stage cancers with the immune system.
 He is known for designing innovative clinical trials and working relentlessly to design data-driven models to address the COVID-19 pandemic in The United States.

 Dr. Leo Nissola authored several scientific papers, and developed clinical trials for cancer patients in the United States.
 He is a featured Medical Contributor to television networks, and cited by high-tier publications and trusted print outlets.
 He is a former Medical Oncology Fellow at the University of Texas MD Anderson Cancer Center in Houston.

-He has been heavily involved in the COVID-19 pandemic response, advising as a Medical Expert to United States Elected Officials and Health Authorities.
+He is heavily involved in the COVID-19 pandemic response, advising as a Medical Expert to United States Elected Officials and Health Authorities.
 Dr. Leo Nissola is an aggressive advocate for data transparency, and for the expansion of health care access.
 He served as a Medical Advisor to COVID Act Now and the National Convalescence Plasma Project.

-Dr. Leo Nissola is passionate about social medicine, serving impoverished communities in South America and Europe, suffering from infectious diseases like HIV, Tuberculosis, and the highly pathogenic H1N1.
+Dr. Leo Nissola is passionate about social medicine, serving impoverished communities in South America and Eastern Europe, helping patients suffering from infectious diseases like HIV, Tuberculosis, and the highly pathogenic H1N1.
 Throughout the last influenza (H1N1) epidemic, Dr. Leo Nissola served as a clinician and developed protocols and Hospital guidelines to ensure patient safety and appropriate care.

 Leo Nissola, M.D., is multilingual and is fluent in English, Portuguese, Spanish, and Italian.